anonfansub/devmoe/README.md

 Any question?
---no, it's not bannable, does the same shit as blitz, porofessor --it's not open code just because some idiot could mess around with my runes source
+--no, it's not bannable, does the same shit as blitz, porofessor --it's encrypted just because some idiot could mess around with my runes source

 You can find me at
 my discord channel: https://discord.gg/4282y8EGxP id: awface#3260